 Or make some of my Buttery Skillet Cornbread.
-That’s how us mid-westerners like our chili.
+That’s how we mid-westerners like our chili.

 BUSH’S® Beans has been a household name for years.
 This brand has been my go-to bean brand for as long as I can remember.
-Growing up, I only saw my family buy BUSH’S® Beans for all of our bean needs throughout the year.
-From my Aunt Valerie’s Baked Beans recipe in the spring and summer, and now, my Award-Winning Chili Con Carne recipe to keep your bellies full during the cold months in the Fall and Winter.
+Growing up, I only saw my family buy BUSH’S® Beans for our bean needs throughout the year.
+From my Aunt Valerie’s Baked Beans recipe in the spring and summer my Award-Winning Chili Con Carne recipe to keep your bellies full during the cold months in the Fall and Winter.

-Whether you’re participating in a chili contest or just want to make a pot of chili to combat the cold weather, be sure to use BUSH’S® Chili Beans for the best flavor possible!
+Whether you’re participating in a chili contest or want to make a pot of chili to combat the cold weather, use BUSH’S® Chili Beans for the best flavor possible!

 Commonly Asked Questions

-To make chili seasoning spice, you will combine ground cumin, smoked paprika, chili powder, and cayenne pepper.
-I say start off with about one teaspoon of each seasoning, except the cayenne pepper.
-Add a little by little until you get to the heat level you want.
+To make chili seasoning spice, combine ground cumin, smoked paprika, chili powder, and cayenne pepper.
+I start with about one teaspoon of each seasoning except the cayenne pepper.
+Add a little until you get to the heat level you want.

 I put brown sugar in my chili to give a little balance to all of the flavors I have going on in the chili.
 There is some spice, the beer, and all the other incredible goodness going on.
 Add sugar is the ingredient that harmonizes everything and gives a nice balance to everything.

 No. You can use whatever beans you want.
-In fact, I have used black beans, pinto beans, and white chili beans before on separate occasions and the chili always came out delicious.
+I have used black beans, pinto beans, and white chili beans on separate occasions, and the chili always came out delicious.

 Chili Recipes you’ll love